 - If antibiotics are prescribed, continue to take them for the indicated length of time, even if all symptoms and signs of infection are gone.

-- Relax as much as possible and avoid all strenuous activities for the first 24 hours following treatment.
+- Relax and avoid all strenuous activities for 24 hours.

-- Stay hydrated, so drink at least eight large glasses of water or fruit juice each day.
+- Stay hydrated and drink eight large glasses of water.

-- Pain and swelling – non-steroidal anti-inflammatory drugs are the systemic analgesic of choice, e.g. Ibuprofen.
-External ice packs can also help to reduce any swelling.
+Non-steroidal anti-inflammatory drugs are the systemic analgesic of choice, e.g. Ibuprofen.
+External ice packs can also help reduce swelling.